sqrta/NuQes/README.md

 ## Utilize Funsearch to Search

 This repo uses a fork version of Funsearch.
-The original version is from this [repo](https://github.com/google-deepmind/funsearch) which accompanies the publication
+The original version is from this [repo](https://github.com/google-deepmind/funsearch) which accompanies the publication.

 Romera-Paredes, B. et al. [Mathematical discoveries from program search with large language models](https://www.nature.com/articles/s41586-023-06924-6). *Nature* (2023)